egorsmkv/Scribosermo/preprocessing/README.md

 #### Download and prepare noise data

 Note: Currently the noise files can't be used for automatic augmentation.
+This was a feature used in DeepSpeech.
 So if you want to train with the new network implementations, you can skip this step.

 Get data: